 The middle and bottom of each card shows a special ability you can use once in play.
 Most helpers can only be used once per round, as shown by the 1x at the bottom.

 To play a card as a helper, tuck it at the bottom of the farm, so only the helper text is showing.
 To use a helper, see "Anytime Action" below.

 Playing a card as a market barrow

 Market Barrows are special orders you can deliver to.
 The order is the two to four goods in the top row at the top of the card.
 For more information, see "Market Barrows" below.

 To play a card as a market barrow, tuck it at the top of the farm, so only the top two rows are showing.

 After you've played your cards, you can get income, depending on how many blue coins you have on the extensions.
 You'll also draw up to your hand size.

 After taking any income, any fields you have will produce.
 Each card played as a field will fill its slot when your farm produces, but only if the slot is empty.
 Goods on fields can't be stored anywhere to make room for new goods.

 (1.4) Producing Pig Offspring

 After your fields produce, if you have at least two pigs, you get another pig for free.
-(If you don't have enough room, you'll have to sell it immediately.)
+Note: To receive this additional pig, a player must have the necessary space in his den(s).
+If he does not have the space, he does not get offspring (a player may not sell the newborn pig immediately!).
 To get additional room, see "Playing a card as a farm extension"